Start A Small Viable Nursery in Your Own Backyard

-- and grow it into any size business you want
+- Grow it into any size business you want

 - Sell plants through local markets